prosekit/prosekit/website/guide/nodes/heading.md

 # Heading

-The `heading` node is used to represent blocks of code in the document.
+The `heading` node is used to represent blocks of heading in the document.

 <script setup>
 import { ExamplePlaygroundLazy } from '../../components/example-playground-lazy'